 Previously shared with you copies are copies that were successful or canceled from another account to your account.

 Sharing permissions are the accounts that have previously shared their customers with you.
 For any future copies from these accounts to yours, the sender account still needs to share customer data with you, and you still need to accept the data.
 Authorized accounts see your business name when they enter your account ID during the sharing step.

-View all navigates to the Authorized accounts page, which illustrates the accounts that you’ve’authorized to send you their data.
+View all navigates to the Authorized accounts page, which shows the accounts authorized to send you their data.
 You still need to accept the data copy requests from these accounts, but these accounts now have the ability to see your business name when they enter your account ID during the sharing step.
 You can revoke permission from any accounts in this list, which prevents them from seeing your business name during the sharing process.
-When revoked, future copy requests will need to be authorized and accepted.
+When revoked, future copy requests must be authorized and accepted.
 Only account owners, admins, and data migration specialists can add and revoke authorized accounts.

 Only the account owner or a Data Migration Specialist can perform actions from the sender account.
 Only the account owner, an account admin, or a Data Migration Specialist can perform actions from the recipient account.

-To add a team member as a Data Migration Specialist, refer to the User roles guide.
+Learn how to add a team member as a Data Migration Specialist.

 India account considerations

 Data copies aren’t permitted between India Stripe accounts and accounts outside of India.
 There are regulations in India that require local storage of certain payments data.
 As part of our continued investment in India and to meet these requirements, we’re updating our systems and have reviewed the data migrations we offer to Stripe users.
 The data storage requirements prevent us from proceeding with the data copy you’ve requested.
 If you attempt to complete a copy between an India Stripe account and an account outside of India, you receive an error message stating that the copy isn’t permissible.